The sound of silence

 The logos was in the beginning, and the logos was with God and the logos was God.

 What are they referring to?
 Logos meant the law of all generation in the universe.
 Today we refer to it simply as OHM:

-OHM is the sound of our Sun.
-It is the mantra, the creation vibration.
+OHM is the mantra, the creation vibration.
 It is just as alive today as it was in the time of the ancient Greeks.
 It is the call which rings out when the world is active.
 It is the ancient sound by which we live.
 OHM is the pranavah, or the primeval first mantra.
 The universe therefore consists of glorious trembling tones, of a wonderful vibration.

 Mantras are tools of power.
 They are formidable and ancient.
 The word “mantra” is derived from two Sanskrit words: the first is “manas” or “mind” and the second is “trai” meaning “to free from.”
 Therefore the word mantra in its most literal sense means to free from the mind.
 Mantras are consequently used to free us from the vagaries of the intellect and expand our awareness.